Zhenkun-Li/RealGridHomology/README.md

 The current codebase supports two anti-diagonal symmetry types:

 - `strongly_invertible`
-- `periodic`
+- `(doubly) periodic`

 These names are part of the implementation and are detected directly from the grid data by checking how the anti-diagonal reflection acts on `O` and `X` marks.

 ## Conventions

-The implementation uses the anti-diagonal symmetry axis.
-The following are implementation conventions, not universal mathematical conventions:
+The implementation uses the anti-diagonal symmetry axis, with the following conventions:

 - Odd-size strongly invertible diagrams: reflection preserves `O` marks and preserves `X` marks, with exactly one axis `O` and one axis `X`.
+- Even-size strongly invertible diagrams: reflection preserves `O` marks and preserves `X` marks, with two axis `O`s and no axis `X`.
-- Periodic diagrams: reflection swaps `O` and `X`, and the current implementation requires no marks on the axis.
+- Periodic diagrams: reflection swaps `O` and `X`, and thus no marks can be on axis.
-- The backend also contains a separate even-size strongly invertible path.
-This should be regarded as a distinct parity-dependent setup from the odd strongly invertible convention above.

-In the current packaged interface, periodic diagrams are the no-axis-mark convention.
-The desktop UI exposes sizes `2` through `17` and applies parity-dependent validation rules, while the backend contains additional logic for the even strongly invertible case.

 ## Grading Convention